-Practices will usually request 2–3 references that they will contact to ask about you.
+Potential employers will typically request at least two to three references that they will contact to ask about you.
 They may or may not request formal letters of recommendation.

-- One reference is typically the Residency Program Director.
+- One reference is usually written by your Residency Program Director.

 - Choose faculty, mentors and/or advisors with whom you have worked closely and can give an accurate and thorough description of your capabilities as a physician and colleague.

-- Provide a copy of your CV to your references and/or letter-writers.
+- Provide a copy of your CV to your references and letter writers.

 - Physician Job Database Resources

 - Online resources, i.e., PracticeMatch, CareerMD